junxit/us-congress-bills-112/bill.md

 ## § 125.

-Notwithstanding any other provision of this Act, effective on the date of the enactment of this Act, of the unobligated balances remaining available to the Department of Energy pursuant to section 129 of the Continuing Appropriations Resolution, 2009 (division A of Public Law 110–329), $500,000,000 is rescinded, $774,000,000 is hereby transferred to and merged with “Department of Homeland Security—Federal Emergency Management Agency—Disaster Relief”, and $226,000,000 is hereby transferred to and merged with “Corps of Engineers-Civil—Flood Control and Coastal Emergencies”: Provided, That the amounts made available by this section for the Corps of Engineers-Civil shall be for emergency expenses for repair of damage caused by the storm and flood events occurring in 2011: Provided further, That the amounts transferred by this section shall remain available until expended: Provided further, That each amount transferred by this section is designated as an emergency pursuant to section 3(c)(1) of H. Res.
-5 (112th Congress) and as an emergency requirement pursuant to section 403(a) of S. Con.
-Res.
-13 (111th Congress), the concurrent resolution on the budget for fiscal year 2010.

-## § 126.

 - **(a)** Notwithstanding section 101, amounts are provided for “Department of Homeland Security—Federal Emergency Management Agency—Disaster Relief” at a rate for operations of $2,650,000,000: Provided, That the Secretary of Homeland Security shall provide a full accounting of disaster relief funding requirements for such account for fiscal year 2012 not later than 15 days after the date of the enactment of this Act, and for fiscal year 2013 in conjunction with the submission of the President’s budget request for fiscal year 2013.
 - **(b)** The accounting described in subsection (a) for each fiscal year shall include estimates of the following amounts:
   - **(1)** The unobligated balance of funds in such account that has been (or will be) carried over to such fiscal year from prior fiscal years.